By Marika Sboros

-It was left to that bulldog investigative reporter, US science writer Nina Teicholz, to find and make the questionnaire available.
+Bulldog investigative reporter US science writer Nina Teicholz has found and made available the questionnaire available.
 Teicholz is author of The Big Fat Surprise, Why Butter, Meat, and Cheese Belong in a Healthy Diet.
-It’s a seminal work that many say changed the face of nutrition science and evidence forever – and for good.
+It’s a seminal work that many say has changed the face of nutrition science and evidence forever.

 Former editor of The BMJ, Dr Richard Smith said that Teicholz did “a remarkable job in analysing the weak science, strong personalities and vested interests in political expediency” that have characterised nutrition science.

 Critics say those elements are at work in The Lancet study.

 Teicholz has dismissed The Lancet study is based on “weak epidemiological data that relies on self-reported data”.
 These data are notoriously unreliable and shown to be correct only 0-20% of the time, she says

 Click here to read: Teicholz: How low-fat diets can kill you

 British obesity and public health researcher Dr Zoë Harcombe says that the study has generated “irresponsible global headlines”.
 In an article on her website, Harcombe highlights the study flaws behind the headlines.

 Epidemics of obesity and type 2 diabetes show no sign of abating, she says.
 Therefore, it is “unhelpful, to say the least,” to encourage consumption of at least half of one’s diet in the form of the one non-essential macronutrient (carbs).